Q1 2026 was a strong quarter for both buyer and seller lead costs, and that is exactly what the seasonal pattern predicted.

 10 |

-Note: These markets represent smaller population centers where lower advertiser competition keeps CPL down.
-They can be excellent targets for agents willing to work buyers across a regional footprint.
+Note: These markets are primarily smaller population centers where limited advertiser competition keeps CPL low.
+For agents willing to work a regional footprint, they can represent exceptional lead volume per dollar.

-The most affordable lead markets among the 100 largest U.S. metro areas.
-St. Louis held its position at number one among big markets for the second straight quarter, with Philadelphia and Houston rounding out the top three.
+The most affordable Google Buyer lead markets among the 100 largest U.S. metro areas.
+St. Louis held the number one spot among big markets for the third consecutive quarter.
+Philadelphia and Chicago round out the top three, both posting CPLs under $7.

 |